backstage/backstage/.changeset/tricky-flies-destroy.md

 '@backstage/plugin-catalog': patch
 ---

-Added support for providing an `initiallySelectedNamspaces` which accepts an array of Namespaces to have selected by default
+Added support for providing an `initiallySelectedNamespaces` which accepts an array of Namespaces to have selected by default